Contents

 One of Jenni’s favorite strategies for building reviews en-masse is via Facebook using 3 methods: personal groups, targeted ads, and niche-specific groups.

-With targeted ads, you can ask directly for people who would like to read your ARC and give their honest opinion of it.
+With targeted ads, you can directly ask for people interested in reading your ARC and giving their honest opinion of it.

-You can also approach other groups in a similar niche to your book topic and post for reviews (usually with the admins permission) or interact directly with members of the groups.
+You can also approach other groups in a similar niche as yours and create a post asking for reviews (usually with the admins permission) or interact directly with members of the groups.

 Requesting via Email List